maartenoosterhoff/SudokuSolver/README.md

 # SudokuSolver
-An attempt to write a logical, non-brute-force-attempting sudoku solver.
+An attempt to write a logical, non-brute-forcing sudoku solver.